lucaskjaero/lucas-kjaero-website/README.md

 - Portfolio of projects

 Still to do:
-1. Enter projects for the portfolio
-2. Come up with a better pitch / about me
+1. Come up with a better pitch / about me
-3. Customize theming
-4. Redirect lucaskjaero.com domain
+2. Redirect lucaskjaero.com domain
-5. Sunset django site
+3. Sunset django site